What about a Handle on the side of the Kettle?

 Our smaller 'Trekker' Kettle holds less water (0.6 ltrs) and therefore is lighter.
 So, it would be possible (from a weight and safety perspective) to put a handle on the side of the Trekker kettle for pouring.
 But, we still have issues 1 & 2 above which customers were quick to highlight.

-Therefore, the safer, more convenient and more comfortable Bail handle design remains! ;-)
+Therefore for now at least, the traditional and more comfortable Bail handle design remains! ;-)